 Qantas back-flipping already?

-Within 24 hours of AusBT’s report of the Qantas Advisory Panel questions, this was quickly picked up by the mainstream media in Australia, and as expected met with a very negative response from both media and travelling public.
+Within 24 hours of AusBT’s report of the Qantas Advisory Panel questions, this was quickly picked up by the mainstream media in Australia, and as expected met with a very negative response from both media and traveling public.

 Within just a few days, Qantas changed their message from a standard PR ‘no comment’ response: